cloudfoundry-attic/efs-volume-release/README.md

 #### cf.yml

-* copy your cf.yml that you used during cf deployment, or download it from bosh: `bosh download manifest [your cf deployment name] > cf.yml`
+* copy your cf.yml that you used during cf deployment, or download it from bosh: `bosh -d <YOUR CF DEPLOYMENT NAME> manifest > cf.yml`

 ### Generate the Deployment Manifest
 * manually edit templates/efsvolume-manifest-aws.yml to fix hard coded subnets, ip ranges, security groups, and URIs to match your deployment.